loktung1211/Software-system/README.md

 **Task 2: Complexity Analysis**

--Complexity metrics of 'Lines of Code (LOC)' and 'Cyclomatic Complexity (CC)' are selected
+- Complexity metrics of 'Lines of Code (LOC)' and 'Cyclomatic Complexity (CC)' are selected

 - Complexity hotspots